-- The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: - a) Propose to the board the basic terms of contract of the senior executives - b) See that the remuneration policy established by the company is observed - c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company the committee e) on on the remuneration of on directors' remuneration directors and senior executives in the different corporate documents, including Complies [ X ] Partial compliance [ ] Explanation [ ] 51. ee should consult the chairn cutive directors and senior ne board and the chief executive of the company, especially on es.
-Complies [ X ] Partial compliance [ ] Explanation [ ] Operating Officer (COO), the Co ey are not actually considered "to cretary and Secretary of the Board and the heads of the principal business ement".
-52. board • control committees should be included in the regulations of the required by law according to the foregoing recommendations, a) The members should d be exclusively non-execut ive direc ctors, the majority independent directors. b) They should be chai red by independent director rs. c) and the duties of ea • heir pro ittees on account of the expertise, skills and experience of the directors posals and reports; and the committees should report on their activitie wering for the work done. d) The committees sho uld be able to obtain exterr nal couns selling whenever they may consider it necessary to perform their duties e) Minutes should be is ssued of their meetings and made av vailable to all directors.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 53. the int audit of hoc co made ternal codes of conductormittee, the nomin ct, should be assigned to on ation committee, a commit rd may decide to set up, ex executive directors, most o e or dist tee spec ercising i tal, social and corporate governance policies and rules, and with ributed among several committees of the board, which may be the cialising in sustainability or corporate social responsibility, or any ad its powers of self-organisation.
-And that committee should be independent, specifically having the minimum duties indicated in Complies [ X ] Partial compliance [ ] Explanation [ ] 54.
-The m inimum duties mentic oned in the preceding recon nmendat tion are:
+Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided to the committee e) on the remuneration of or rectors' remuneration directors and senior executives ir the differen nt corporate docume nts, including Complies [ X [] Partial compliance [ ] Explanation [ ] hould consult the chairn ive directors and senior ecutive of th e company, especial ly on Complies [ X [] Partial compliance [ ] Explanation [ ] erating Officer (COO), the Co re not actually considered "to Board and the heads of the principal bu isiness 52. board ent with the rocedure of the supervisose applicable to the cor a) The members should be exclusively non-executive directors, the majority independent directors. b) They should be chaired by independent directors. c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee, and discuss their proposals and reports; and the committees should report on their activities at the first board meeting following their meetings, answering for the work done. d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. e) Minutes should be issued of their meetings and made available to all directors.
+Complies [ ] Partial compliance [ ] Explanation [ ] No ot applicable [ X ] 53. the int audit of hoc co made of ernal codes o committee, th mmittee that f conduct, so the nomination the board of the of non-exe with the company's envious of the company's envious of the committee, a commit may decide to set up, executive directors, most of the company of the company's envious of the company of t e or distri tee specia ercising it ibuted among several co alising in sustainability on s powers of self-organis ommittees of or corporate sation.
+And th f the board, which m social responsibility, hat committee shoul ay be the or any ad d be Complies [ X (] Partial compliance [ ] Explanation [ ] 54.
+The mi inimum dutie s mentione d in the preceding recon nmendati on are: a) e with the company's co - overnance rules and int ernal codes o of conduct, ensuring that the also of how the company communicates and relates with small and medium-sized shareholders.